Elastic Load Balancing and AWS X-Ray - AWS X-Ray

 X-Amzn-Trace-Id: Root=1-5759e988-bd862e3fe1be46a994272793

-X-Ray Trace ID Format
+X-Ray trace ID format

 An X-Ray trace_id consists of three numbers separated by hyphens.
 For example, 1-58406520-a006649127e371903a2de979.
 This includes:

-• The version number, that is, 1.
+• The version number, which is 1.

-For example, 10:00AM December 1st, 2016 PST in epoch time is 1480615200 seconds, or 58406520 in hexadecimal digits.
+For example, 10:00AM December 1st, 2016 PST in epoch time is 1480615200 seconds or 58406520 in hexadecimal digits.

 Load balancers do not send data to X-Ray, and do not appear as a node on your service map.